kfisch2/README-generator/README.md

   ## Installation
   Clone this repository, install Node.js, and run the command "node index" in your terminal.
-See video for a walkthrough.
+See video for further instruction.

   ## Usage
-  Quick and easy way to generate a README.md file with necessary information.
+  Quick and easy way to generate a README.md file that includes important and necessary information.

   ## License

   For information about licensing, visit https://opensource.org/licenses/MIT

   ## Contributing
   Kayla Fischer